The principal sources of financing for project companies are:

-As mentioned in 6.2 Impact of Insolvency Process and 6.3 Priority of Creditors, if the borrower, security-provider or guarantor is declared bankrupt, certain restrictions would apply with respect to exercising security interests or the amount a secured party may claim thereunder.
+As already mentioned, if the borrower, security-provider or guarantor is declared bankrupt, certain restrictions would apply with respect to exercising security interests or the amount a secured party may claim thereunder.

 No entity is excluded from the bankruptcy proceedings under the applicable laws.

 The insurance laws and regulations in Korea provide certain restrictions on cross-border insurance transactions between a foreign insurance company that does not have a Korean insurance business licence (a non-admitted insurer) and a Korean resident.
 Under Korean law, in principle, the types of insurance product that Korean residents are permitted to purchase from a non-admitted insurer are limited to the following:

 In addition, the sale of the following offshore insurance products to Korean residents is also permissible, regardless of the type of insurance:

 It should also be noted that, even for permissible cross-border insurance transactions, the non-admitted insurer must comply with certain restrictions on marketing methods.
 For example, non-admitted insurers should sell permitted products only by mail, telephone, fax or over the internet, from outside Korea.